PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

     BL2                 Second-stage bootloader.
 This is based on TF-A running at EL3 when the Memory Management Unit (MMU) is switched off.
 BL2 loads the FIP image and authenticates FIP content.
     BL31                Third-stage bootloader, part one:
-                          - Secure Monitor running in EL1-SW.
+                          - For example, Secure Monitor running in EL1-SW.
 This stage enables the MMU.
     BL32                Third-stage bootloader, part two:
-                          - OP-TEE, the secure world OS.
+                          - For example, OP-TEE, the secure world OS.
 This typically switches to Normal world.
     BL33                Third-stage bootloader, part three:
-                          - U-Boot, the Normal world bootloader.
+                          - For example, U-Boot, the Normal world bootloader.
                           - Also referred to as non-trusted world firmware (NT-FW).
     DTB                 Device tree binary
     EL                  Execution level